 Food sensitivities and intolerances are also common causes of small intestine bloating and pain.
 Histamine and inflammation of the small intestine are one of the reasons many people react to so many foods.
 Caffeine, alcohol and certain spices can also irritate the small intestine during digestion.

 Surprisingly enough, supplements can also be an irritant to the small intestine.
 Are you one of those people that takes over 20 different supplements per day?
 Its most likely that one of those products is doing your gut harm.
 Probiotics can often irritate the small intestine if its not the right probiotic strain that you need.
 In my office I have patients come off of all probiotics while we do the low-carb anti-fungal diet combined with the herbal antimicrobials.
-Lectins are a hot topic right now and can irritate a sensitive small intestine, though I’ve never taken someone off of lectins permanently.
+Lectins are a hot topic right now and can irritate a sensitive small intestine, though I’ve never had to take someone off of lectins permanently.

 If you are someone with recurrent or chronic fungal infections or candida, exercise can be a contributor to this pattern.
 For certain individuals that only train high intensity and don’t have an aerobic base (refer to Maffetone 180) you can perpetuate your own fungal dysbiosis by training your body to burn more sugar than fat.
 Your aerobic or anaerobic training affects the microbes in your body and can alter their expression.
 That being said, I recommend that patients and people in general make sure that they are mixing in long walks and slow training into their recovery protocols.

 Small intestine fungal overgrowth is more common than most people think and while lab testing isn’t perfect, a thorough symptom survey and evaluation from a clinical expert can often get you started in the right direction.
 Going low-carb and using the right herbal antimicrobial is the most common approach that give me my best results.
 If you have tried those before, there may be more to your small intestine symptoms than simply a fungal infection.